EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/whats-next.rst

 Awesome!, You are now running an Ethereum node!

-The next step is to sync your client and get more familiar with your node.
+The next step is to get your client synced and get more familiar with your node.

-For more info about how the node works and sync info, please visit our :doc:`User Guide </user-guide/about-user-guide>`.
+For more info about how the node works and get sync info, please visit our :doc:`User Guide </user-guide/about-user-guide>`.

 .. tip::